 Shares for employees

-31 March 2023 is the share-reporting deadline in respect of 2022 activity.
+31 March 2024 is the share-reporting deadline in respect of 2023 reportable events.
 Read more on this page.

 Shares offer a way to reward your employees in addition to their basic pay.
 The shares can be awarded by either a formal scheme with a written set of rules or under an informal once-off basis.